Anjic93/SwagLabsAutomationProject/README.md

 Files:

-- pom.xml - Contains all dependencies used in the project (last updated: 10.10.2023.)
+- pom.xml - Contains all dependencies used in the project
 - Credentials.xlsx - Excel file used to read some data for DDT as an alternative
 - .gitignore - File used to store all items that are not pushed to github